From: £595.00 ex VAT

 Portable, robust and powerful, the HGI Fan Heater is a heavy duty solution to heating large spaces including construction sites, warehouses, workshops, garages and ships as well as paint and plaster drying in construction projects.

 The tough IP54 rated, water splash, dust and corrosion-resistant heater is typically floor mounted and is easily transportable due to its lightweight and compact design.
 Wall brackets can be purchased separately should wall mounting be required.

-10 model options are available with heat outputs ranging from 2kW to 24kW.
+110V, 230V and 400V options are available within a 12 model range heat outputs ranging from 2kW to 24kW.
 All models are supplied with an internal thermostat, five position control switch, 2m flex and floor mounting bracket.